AmmarR2/Posture-Monitor/README.md

 For a portable demonstration, the easiest approach is a **5V USB power bank connected directly to the Arduino Uno USB port**.
 This allows the existing circuit to remain unchanged.

-A 7.4V (2S) LiPo is also being evaluated as an alternative portable power source.
-A 2S LiPo must **never be connected directly to the Arduino 5V pin or USB power line**.
-The battery connector, polarity, and power arrangement must be verified before using it.

 ## Prototype Goal